 From Kaza to Manali, once Lossar gets crossed than till Manali, it is very tough to find a stay in between for around 180 Kms OR SO.
 Above that, the road to this distance is very dangerous and risky, except at Chandertaal where one can have their own camping arrangements.

-So it is my humble advice to all that if anyone planning to travel from Kaza to Manali in one day then please either left Kaza as early as possible so that can cross dangerous stretch at least in daytime till Rohtang Pass and after that can easily approach to Manali or have camping arrangements for Chandertaal and if not then one can find PWD Rest House at Batal and Gramphu/Chhatru but there is no surety that one will get room to stay there, as the rush is always there, but one can get a small Dhaba type in Chhatru where you can get Bed at 200 bucks to spend the night.
+It is my humble advice to fellow travellers that if anyone is planning to travel from Kaza to Manali in one day, then you must leave Kaza early and drive a bit smooth but carefully so that you should be able to cross Rohtang Pass by evening.
+Because the road stretch from Losar to Rohtang Pass is very dangerous and you have to be very careful in your driving.
+Or else you must reside at Batal or can camp at Chandratal lake.
+There is one PWD Rest House at Batal and Gramphu/Chhatru each, but there is no surety that you will get accommodated, as the rush is always there.
+But you can get a small Dhaba type in Chhatru and Batal, where you can get Bed at 200 bucks to spend the night.

 Food in Spiti Valley:-

-One can easily get food throughout the route and there is not at all any problem for it.
-But if anyone is highly choosy and expecting the same foods which you can get in plain areas like Dhabas and Hotels than I am sorry you are in the wrong place.
-You will get food which can make you feed to stay healthy and alive but not as per your taste.
+One can easily get food throughout the route and there is not at all any problem with it.
+But if anyone is choosy and expects the food of plain areas like Dhabas and Hotels then I am sorry you are at the wrong place.
+You will get food which is healthy but not as per your taste.
 But one can get Maggie, Egg items, etc throughout the route.

 Must Carry items to Spiti Valley:-

-Note: if anyone wants to have a clear vision of starry nights than a trip to Spiti Valley is best for you.
-From Kaza to Manali, there is a perfect destination for watching a breathtaking view of a clear sky named Chandertaal and Dhatru where one can halt and have a glimpse of the clear starry sky.
+Note: if anyone wants to have a clear vision of starry nights then a trip to Spiti Valley is best for you.
+From Kaza to Manali, there is a perfect destination for watching a breathtaking view of a clear sky named Chandratal and Dhatru where one can halt and have a glimpse of the clear starry sky.

 Services Available in Spiti Valley :